 Guatemala – Fuego

-Over the last several months the IVM-Fund has been working with our colleagues at INSIVUMEH (the National Institute of Seismology, Volcanology, Meteorology, and Hydrology) in Guatemala to embark upon a new project to support their volcano monitoring efforts at Fuego volcano.
+In 2011 & 2012 the IVM-Fund worked with our colleagues at INSIVUMEH (the National Institute of Seismology, Volcanology, Meteorology, and Hydrology) in Guatemala to embark upon a new project to support their volcano monitoring efforts at Fuego volcano.
 Located ~18 km SW of the town of Antigua (pop. ~35,000) and ~40 km, west of the capitol Guatemala City (pop. ~2 million), Fuego volcano is one of the three most active volcanoes in Guatemala (the other two are Santiaguito and Pacaya).
 Our new project at Fuego is very similar to our previous project in Guatemala in which we delivered requested volcano monitoring instruments and field equipment to the Santiaguito volcano observatory.

 Fuego volcano observatory and Fuego volcano in the background, May 2010